mshirsekar1/DiamondHacks22/Prizes.md

 🏆 **Best Overall**
 1 winner - $800 cash value
-4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 💛 **Best in Equity**
 1 winner - $800 cash value
-4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 ✏️ **Best in Efficiency**
 1 winner - $800 cash value
-4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 🌳 **Best in Environment**
 1 winner - $800 cash value
-4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 😇 **Best College First-Timer Hack**
 1 winner - $200 cash value
-4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 🌟 **Best High School Hack**
 1 winner - $200 cash value
-4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 ♿ **Most Accessibility-Friendly**
 1 winner - $200 cash value
-4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 💡 **Most Innovative Idea**
 1 winner - $200 cash value
-4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Netflix, Uber, Starbucks, LeetCode, or Spotify.

 ## Categories